-The minutes of the first board meeting of a limited company is a written record of the proceedings of the very first meeting held by the directors.
+The minutes of the first board meeting of a limited company are a written record of the proceedings of the very first meeting held by the directors.
 Below, we discuss what to include in minutes, the types of matters generally discussed at the first board meeting, and where you should store minutes of limited company meetings.

 Minutes contain details of all matters raised, discussed, and agreed upon in a formal meeting.
 This written evidence is useful as a point of reference and for resolving any confusion, misunderstandings, or disputes that may arise at a later stage.

 Keeping minutes of board meetings also helps to ensure that directors are aware of their responsibilities and are carrying out their required duties.

 Private limited companies must keep and store minutes of all board meetings, as well as copies of any resolutions passed at these meetings.

 What to include in minutes of board meetings

 Generally, the following details should be included in the minutes of board meetings, including the first board meeting of the directors: